ThatNotEasy/Vineless/README.md

 + Compatible (tested) browsers: Chrome, Edge, Firefox, Marble, and Supermium on Windows
 + Works with any service that accepts challenges from Android devices on the same endpoint.
 + Incompatible services:
-  + Netflix (unless ChromeCDM is provided, which is incredibly rare nowadays)
+  + Netflix (unless a browser/PC device is provided, which is rare)
 + Some services may detect your browser and interfere with PlayReady playback.
 Try using a user-agent changer extension, or use a Chromium-based browser for PlayReady playback.
++ Incompatible extensions:
+  + WidevineProxy2, or anything similar
+  + PlayReadyProxy2, or anything similar
+  + EME Logger (extension, not the userscript)
+  + For Vineless to work, these extensions must be fully disabled in the browser's extensions page

 ## Installation
 + Chrome